 To identify the problems encountered by student-teachers during their School Internship.

-To provides effective strategies to overcome these problems and enhance the overall quality of internship experiences.
+To provide effective strategies to overcome these problems and enhance the overall quality of internship experiences.

 Methodology of the Study

-In order to accomplish the stated objectives about the concept, necessity and importance, challenges, and solutions for improvement of school internships in the Integrated Teacher Education Programme (ITEP), the present study based entirely on secondary sources of data.
+In order to accomplish the stated objectives about the concept, necessity and importance, challenges, and solutions for improvement of school internships in the Integrated Teacher Education Programme (ITEP), the present study used entirely on secondary sources of data.
 Since it allowed for a thorough comprehension and interpretation of the body of existing literature and documented evidence, a qualitative descriptive research design was chosen.
-The number of secondary sources from which the data were collected included books, research articles, journals, government reports (Curriculum framework for Integrated Teacher Education Programme (ITEP)), policy documents (NEP-2020), official ITEP guidelines, dissertations, conference papers, and reliable online resources.
+The secondary sources from which the data were collected included books, research articles, journals, government reports (Curriculum framework for Integrated Teacher Education Programme (ITEP)), policy documents (NEP-2020), official ITEP guidelines, dissertations, conference papers, and reliable online resources.
 These sources provided an in-depth explanation of the conceptual framework, significance, and ongoing practices of school internships as well as the challenges faced by student-teachers during internships.

 Additionally, the findings' reliability and credibility are increased by including a number of reliable sources such government reports, scholarly publications, and policy frameworks.
-The information gathered was systematically arranged in accordance with the study's objectives.
-Based on the synthesized findings, practical and evidence-based measures were suggested to improve both the quality and effectiveness of school internship experiences in ITEP.
+The information gathered was systematically organised to align with the study's objectives.
+Based on the synthesised findings, practical and evidence-based measures were suggested to improve both the quality and effectiveness of school internship experiences in ITEP.

 School Internship

-The word "internship" has been directly taken from medical education, where it refers to hospital experiences where doctors must obtain field experience under the supervision of experienced doctors prior to beginning their own practice (Ariffa & Mohammed, 2024).
+The word "internship" has been directly taken from medical education, where it refers to hospital-based experiences in which doctors obtain field experience under the supervision of experienced doctors prior to beginning their own practice (Ariffa & Mohammed, 2024).
 As part of their professional preparation, it is essential.
 School internship includes a variety of field activities and practice teaching under expert supervision.
 College supervisors, students, teachers, schools, and colleges all work together on this process.
-It is believed that the intern (student-teacher) will actively participate in significant experiences in the educational setting throughout this time, developing valuable abilities and attitudes toward their career (Jogan, 2019; Bellur, 2023; Yudhister, 2024).
+It is believed that the intern (student-teacher) will actively participate in significant experiences within the educational setting during this time, developing valuable skills and attitudes toward their career (Jogan, 2019; Bellur, 2023; Yudhister, 2024).
 The internship is one of the most significant and essential components of every professional course of study.
-An internship is a short-term experience that enables us to learn more and enhance our skills in a specific field.
-Any teacher education program must include field engagement, which is defined by NCTE as "school internship" and entails working with teachers and children in schools for a period of time (Chary & Perumal, 2022; Yudhister, 2024; Sapkal, 2025).
+An internship is a short-term experience that enables students to learn more and enhance their skills in a specific field.
+Any teacher education program must include field engagement, which NCTE defines as "school internship" and entails working with teachers and children in schools for a period of time (Chary & Perumal, 2022; Yudhister, 2024; Sapkal, 2025).

 Need and Significance of School Internship

-An internship is an actual chance for student teachers to improve their teaching skills in a real classroom, according to Supervisors and mentors should improve their action research skills, as recommended by student trainees who believe that the school internship program is beneficial for their professional career growth (Parveen & Mirza, 2012; Otara 2014).
+An internship is an actual chance for student teachers to improve their teaching skills in a real classroom, with appropriate feedback from their Supervisorsentors should improve their action research skills, as recommended by student trainees who believe that the school internship program is beneficial for their professional career growth (Parveen & Mirza, 2012; Otara, 2014).
 School internships help student instructors integrate theory, lesson planning, practical teaching experience, and effective class delivery, according to Ashok Kumar's (2016a).
-The training benefited them by providing them with insightful feedback from the supervisors and allowed them to critically analyze their own and their peers’ learning styles.
-According to Bhattacharya and Neelam (2018), the effectiveness of the internship program is dependent on the student-teachers' presentation in class, their meaningful engagement with various assignments, constructive criticism of their teaching methods, and the positive interactions between the guide and the student teachers.
+The training benefited them by providing them with insightful feedback from the supervisors and allowed them to critically analyse their own and their peers’ learning styles.
+According to Bhattacharya and Neelam (2018), the effectiveness of the internship program is dependent on the student-teachers' presentation in class, their meaningful engagement with various assignments, constructive criticism of their teaching methods, and the positive interactions between the guide and the student-teachers.
 Faikhamta and Clarke (2018) indicated that throughout the school internship, the teachers' motivation and cooperation significantly enhanced.
 The study recommended that the mentoring and professional development, empowering cooperating educators, and purposefully defining practicum duration.